 Prof. Daniel Sessler, MD

-Dr. Sessler is the Founder and Director of the Outcomes Research Consortium, the world’s largest clinical anesthesia research group, and is currently the Michael Cudahy Professor and Chair of the Department of Outcomes Research at Cleveland Clinic.
+Prof. Sessler is the Founder and Director of the Outcomes Research Consortium, the world’s largest clinical anesthesia research group, and is currently the Michael Cudahy Professor and Chair of the Department of Outcomes Research at Cleveland Clinic.

-Dr. Sessler attended medical school at Columbia University, and subsequently completed pediatric and anesthesia residencies at the University of California, Los Angeles.
+Prof. Sessler attended medical school at Columbia University, and subsequently completed pediatric and anesthesia residencies at the University of California, Los Angeles.
 He later served as a Professor at the University of California in San Francisco and as Vice-dean for Research at the University of Louisville.

-Dr. Sessler founded and directs the Outcomes Research Consortium, a group that publishes a full paper every four days.
+Prof. Sessler founded and directs the Outcomes Research Consortium, a group that publishes a full paper every four days.
 He also serves as a director of the Foundation for Anesthesia Education and Research (FAER).
 Among his awards is a Fulbright Fellowship and the American Society of Anesthesiology Excellence in Research prize.

 Prof. Philippe Richebé, MD, Ph.D.